-According to a survey conducted by Microsoft, most prospects choose whether the company is worth collaborating with by researching its processes and technology.
-For 90%, discovering that the business they are about to work with relies on outdated tools is a deal-breaker.
+Per Microsoft's survey, prospects determine a company's worth by its processes and technology.
+For 90%, learning that the business they are about to work with relies on outdated tools is a deal-breaker.

-Thus, although business owners often think that processes are not visible to customers, outdated workflows within the organization could be a reason for not closing deals and missing out on opportunities.
+Business owners often think that processes are not visible to customers.
+Yet outdated workflows are often the reason for missing out on opportunities.

 Achieving workplace agility is one of the key factors of a company’s success.
 According to MIT, flexible workplaces generate 30% more revenue and have 37% faster growth rates than businesses that rely on clunky, outdated processes.

 Process improvement aims to reduce the impact of human error, predict risks, and provide team leaders with contingency plans for all types of threats.
 Here are a few process improvement strategies that improve corporate security:

 - Documenting risks and developing control mechanisms for potential threats.

 - Introducing technologies that eliminate or reduce the impact of security threats.

 - Automating processes that could compromise security to reduce the impact of human error.